 Southeast Asia is a very inexpensive place to travel.
 You can eat for a full day on what it would cost you to have one meal in Europe or the US.
-Decent lodging options are available at extremely affordable prices.
+Decent hotel and guesthouse options are available at extremely affordable prices.
 Buses are cheap, and even flights from one country to another can be reasonable if you don’t want to endure a long, bumpy bus ride.

 Australia is a big country, and you can’t see it all in a few weeks.
 Though I have visited several parts of the country, I wasn’t tracking my spending until I visited Melbourne and the Great Ocean Road.
-In a lot of ways Australia is even more expensive than the US or Europe, so this is where I feel it’s more important to watch your budget.
+You might need more money to travel to Australia than even the US or Europe, so this is where I feel it’s more important to watch your budget.

 Central America is relatively inexpensive, especially food and transportation.
 But that also means it can be a good place to splurge on activities and nicer hotels.